 The other reason I’m writing the book is because of the tons of dietary misinformation that abounds today.
 When I started teaching about healthy living and healthy eating, I was pointing out the misinformation regarding the animal-based and grain-based diets.
 But now that a raw food diet went from being a fad to a trend to a market and is now an industry, misinformation and miseducation is all over the place, thanks to both business-oriented people and to well-intentioned, well-meaning people who are unknowingly increasing the amount of incorrect information.
 So I’m now having to apply the same motivations I had at the beginning of my work to this new problem, which is really the same old problem that’s been with us since time immemorial when you think about it.
 So the book will make the points mentioned in my “beginners” DVD, while also describing a way of eating that people can both follow and understand why it’s what they should be eating if possible (assuming they want the best health possible).
 And I feel that the explanations are important so people can plainly see why the information is correct, as opposed to information that implies that this is the way to go but doesn’t explain why.

-Some or even many raw fooders, it could be said, struggle with teeth issues, especially in the early going.
+Some or even many raw food enthusiasts, it could be said, struggle with teeth issues, especially in the early going.
 What have you learned are common issues and what do you recommend?

 Briefly, the contributing factors are: loss of nutrients that affect tooth and bone health like vitamin D and its co-factors and iodine, the eating of sticky fruits like dates without rinsing afterwards, eating unripe citrus fruits (very acidic), drinking fruit juices, brushing with toothpastes that contain glycerin, and too much nut consumption (the body will make mouth pH more acidic).

 What are telltale signs someone has “melon belly,” described as discomfort or pain from eating a fruit meal, and not have just eaten too fast or consumed unripe fruit?
 What is the cause and how can one solve this?